 You may see less browning when it’s finished.
 To assist the cheese in sticking, you can brush the dough very gently with a small amount of water.

 You can use a stand mixer to get the dough ready for the first rise.
 I recommend keeping it on a speed similar to what you would work at if doing it by hand.
 Be sure to stop the machine and scrape down the sides and bottom so the dough kneads evenly.

 No. Feel free to shape it as you wish.
 I like the braid because it catches all the cheese on top and creates more cheesy crust.
 Be advised that shaping it into a ball may require more bake time, or if into smaller loaves less.

 You may also like…

 That’s it!
 You’ve got delicious cheesy bread with a lovely soft interior texture.
 It’s hard to beat that ingredient list am I right?
-Enjoy it with a nice Gnocchi Tomato Pasta or something saucy like Dr. Pepper Braised Short Ribs, Orange and Chicken Braise, or even just slathered with butter and warm along side a simple Tomato Spinach Salad.
+Enjoy it with a nice Gnocchi Tomato Pasta or something saucy like Dr. Pepper Braised Short Ribs, Orange and Chicken Braise, or even just slathered with roasted garlic butter and warm along side a simple Tomato Spinach Salad.